Katyń (film): Plot

 A German-made prison bus used by the NKVD for transport of prisoners; the bus was reconstructed for the purpose of the film.

-The events of Katyn are relayed through the eyes of the women, the mothers, wives, and daughters of the victims executed on Stalin's orders by the NKVD in 1940.
+The events of Katyń are relayed through the eyes of the women, the mothers, wives, and daughters of the victims executed on Stalin's orders by the NKVD in 1940.

 Andrzej (Artur Zmijewski) is a young Polish captain in the 8th Uhlan Regiment of Prince Józef Poniatowski, who keeps a detailed diary.
 In September 1939, following the Soviet invasion of Eastern Poland, he is taken prisoner by the Red Army, which separates the officers from the enlisted men, who are allowed to return home, while the officers are held.
 His wife Anna (Maja Ostaszewska) and daughter Weronika, nicknamed "Nika" (Wiktoria Gąsiewska), find him shortly before he is deported to the USSR.
 Presented with an opportunity to escape, he refuses on the basis of his oath of loyalty to the Polish military.

 Helped by a sympathetic Russian officer, Anna manages to return to the family's home in Kraków with her daughter.
 There, the Germans carry out Sonderaktion Krakau, shutting down Jagiellonian University and deporting professors to concentration camps.
 Andrzej's father is one of the professors deported; later, his wife gets a message that he died in a camp in 1941.

 In a prisoner of war camp, Andrzej is detained for a while and continues to keep a diary.
 He carefully records the names of all his fellow officers who are removed from the camp, and the dates on which they are taken.
 During the winter, Andrzej is clearly suffering in the low temperature, and his colleague Jerzy (Andrzej Chyra) lends him an extra sweater.
 As it happens, the sweater has Jerzy's name written on it.
 Finally, Andrzej's is taken from the camp, while Jerzy is left behind.